 Food for Thought is another great place to get locally produced foods like meat, cheese, eggs and more to compliment your local veggies!

 Our hope is the first package will be out in June.
 If you have any questions, feel free to email, email@example.com or call Brian at 689-0775.

-Chefs and restaurateurs interested in Murray Meadows Farm produce can reach Brian at 689-0775 or email@example.com to discuss your needs.
-We usually deliver into St. John’s on Mondays and Thursdays.
-Send an email or text to be added to our weekly fresh sheet.
+Chefs and restaurateurs interested in Murray Meadows Farm produce can reach Brian at 689-0775 or firstname.lastname@example.org to discuss your needs.
+We usually deliver into St. John’s twice a week.

 What a winter.
 Boy are we glad its over!
 Well, we think its over, isn’t it?
 Hard to tell today.